-- One of the reasons why the project caught public attention was XLM resemblance to the Ripple project.
-Investors began to put funds in the project expecting very high profitability for this particular reason.
-The similarities of the projects make the prices of both fluctuate almost in unison.
+- One of the reasons why the project caught public attention was XLM's resemblance to the Ripple project.
+Investors began to put funds into the project expecting very high profitability for this particular reason.

 Where to buy Stellar Lumens

 Like Ripple, Lumens cannot be mined, only bought or exchanged.
-Despite XLM is a fairly new cryptocurrency, you can buy Stellar Lumens at any of the most popular exchange houses: Binance, Poloniex, Kraken, CEX.io, or on the exchanges specializing in Stellar, such as the Stellar Decentralized Exchange and Stellarport.
+You can buy Stellar Lumens at any of the most popular exchange houses: Binance, Poloniex, Kraken, CEX.io, or on the exchanges specializing in Stellar, such as the Stellar Decentralized Exchange and Stellarport.
 The most common pairs are XLM to BTC and XLM to ETH, although you can also get Lumens in exchange for USD, EUR, GBP, and KRW.
 You can also get Lumens on the SwapSpace cryptocurrency exchange aggregator, which is a quick and easy way to obtain the required amount of XLM.

 How to exchange XLM on SwapSpace?

-- On SwapSpace homepage, select XLM in “You send” section and the cryptocurrency you would like to receive in “You get” section.
+- On the SwapSpace homepage, select XLM in the “You send” section and the cryptocurrency you would like to receive in the “You get” section.
 Enter the amount of XLM you want to exchange.